 The Trappist brewing tradition dates back to the mid 6th century where monks would brew and sell beer to support their Monastic way of life and give to their community.
 This tradition has carried on for centuries and still lives in Belgium.
 The Belgian Trappist brewers are known for brewing a light beer, a medium-strength darker beer, a light colored strong beer, and a strong dark beer.
 The Belgian Strong Dark is a rich, complex, slightly sweet, and a fruit forward beer.
 This beer is brewed with a pilsner malt base, dark Belgian candi sugar, and highly aromatic yeast.
 The dark candi sugar is made from caramelized beet juice; the flavors from the sugar and the fermentation give these beers their unique and wonderful flavors.
 These beers are normally bottled and go through a secondary fermentation; this gives it a high level of carbonation and complexity.
 Other breweries in Belgium brew this style of beer under “Abbey style”, but only true Trappist breweries are allowed to put the official “Authentic Trappist Product” brand on their beer.
 Both Abbey and Trappist Belgian Strong Darks are powerful and complex beers that highlight flavors of ripe fruit, chocolate, and figs.

-Dense off white foam on top of a dark russet body with hues crimson red.
-Aromas of fig, strewed cherries, and a touch of clove.
+Dense off-white foam on top of a dark russet body with hues of crimson red.
+Aromas of fig, stewed cherries, and a touch of clove.
 Full, rich, creamy flavors of ripe bananas, chocolate covered figs, and ripe plums fill the mouth.
-The mouth is left smooth with a touch of warmth, with a lifting bitterness.
+The mouth is left smooth with a touch of warmth, and a lifting bitterness.

 2017 - 93 Points - Ratebeer.com